 QuickSort in Clojure

-This past weekend I had the chance to delve more into Clojure’s core library.
+This past weekend I had the opportunity to delve more deeply into Clojure’s core library.
 I experimented with some interesting aspects of the library by implementing the QuickSort algorithm in a couple of different ways.

 Random Number Generation